Professor David Robinson

 - Describing the structure of belowground food webs from patterns of 15N and 13C natural abundances of vegetation and soil invertebrates (Soil Biology and Biochemistry 34:1507-1512).

-Controls on ecosystem carbon partitioning
+Controls on the global carbon cycle

 Modelling the global nitrogen cycle